MilanLund/xperience-community-redirects/README.md

   <img src="images/xperience-community-redirects-screenshot-listing.jpg" alt="Xperience by Kentico redirects module listing">
 </a>

 Clicking `New redirect` will enable you to create a new redirect, entering the `source URL` and then selecting relevant `target web page` that users should be redirected to.
-Note that when more than one web channel is present, the page selector enables users to switch to the relevant web channel content tree via the drop-down, highlighted below.
+Note that when more than one web channel is present, the page selector enables users to switch to the relevant web channel content tree via the drop-down.

 <a href="images/xperience-community-redirects-screenshot-create.jpg">
   <img src="images/xperience-community-redirects-screenshot-create.jpg" alt="Creating a redirect in the Xperience by Kentico redirects module">